 Derby Museum and Art Gallery.

 See review of Matthew Craske, Joseph Wright of Derby, Painter of Darkness, on p.
-87
+87 and this issues Featured Article

 2 | The William MB Berger Prize 2020